 This guideline covers the care and treatment of women aged 18 years and older with urinary incontinence (stress, urgency or mixed urinary incontinence, or overactive bladder).
 It aims to improve the physical, psychological and social wellbeing of women who have urinary incontinence.

-In November 2015, we deleted recommendation 1.1.14 and replaced it with a link to updated advice in suspected cancer: recognition and referral (NICE guideline NG12), published in June 2015.
+In November 2015, we deleted recommendation 1.1.14 and replaced it with a link to updated guidance in suspected cancer: recognition and referral (NICE guideline NG12).